merwaaan/bevy_spritesheet_animation/README.md

         // See the `composition` example for more details.
     });

-    // Spawn a sprite using Bevy's built-in SpriteSheetBundle
+    // Spawn a sprite using Bevy's built-in SpriteBundle

     let texture = assets.load("character.png");